jualat/BMIcalculator/README.md

 Requires numeric inputs and returns the BMI of the person.
 The weight has to be given in kilograms and the height in meters (not centimeters).
+The result is rounded to one decimal place.
 If it’s necessary to convert these values, use [`convertInch(height_in)`](#converting-inches-to-meters) Converting inches to meters\] or [`convertLbs(weight_lbs)`](#converting-lbs-to-kg).